Climate change and the environment

 Environmental risk factors impact fertility and pregnancy problems

 Over the last years, information about environmental risk factors impacting fertility and pregnancy problems has increased.
 The negative impact of the environment on issues such as infertility, low birth weight, prematurity, and fetal and infant death has become more clear.

 In June of 2020, JAMA published a systematic review of 57 of 68 studies including a total of 32 798 152 births, which reported that there was a statistically significant association between heat, ozone, or fine particulate matter and adverse pregnancy outcomes.
-The findings suggest that exacerbation of air pollution and heat exposure related to climate change may be significantly associated with risk to pregnancy outcomes in the US.
+The findings suggest that exacerbation of air pollution and heat exposure related to climate change may be significantly associated with a risk to pregnancy outcomes in the U.S.

 Certain health conditions, social and economic factors, and certain behaviors or exposures can increase the risk of adverse fertility, reproductive and pregnancy, and birth outcomes.

 This effect on the health of mothers, fathers, and babies in utero, for example, has prompted the American Congress of Obstetricians and Gynecologists (ACOG) to call for stricter policies concerning environmental chemicals.